Best Adidas Walking Shoes

 The Style Icons: Samba OG and Stan Smith

 You know what?
 Sometimes you just want to look good while grabbing coffee.
 The Samba OG and Stan Smith are absolute legends for a reason.
-They offer a low-profile, "ground-feel" experience that’s great for short city bursts.
-The Samba features that iconic gum rubber outsole that’s incredibly grippy on dry sidewalks, though it can get a bit "skate-y" on wet tiles.
+They offer a low-profile, “ground-feel” experience that’s great for short city bursts.
+The Samba has that iconic gum rubber outsole that’s incredibly grippy on dry sidewalks, though it can get a bit “skate-y” on wet tiles.
 Just remember: these are lifestyle shoes.
 If you try to walk five miles in Stan Smiths, you’ll definitely miss that arch support by mile two.

 The Trail Master: Terrex Free Hiker 2.0